-Tuna does not have a nutrient known as Taurine, whereby its absence in a kitten’s diet may cause blindness.
+Tuna does not have a nutrient known as Taurine, which absence in a kitten’s diet may cause blindness.
 When cooking for your kitten tuna, you should not add too much salt since it is harmful.

-You should feed your kitten tuna in very low quantities once in a while.
+You should feed your kitten tuna in small quantities once in a while.
 However, ensure you don’t make it a habit.

 Be keen to ensure your kitten does not get used to tuna.
-There are some contaminants present in tuna that are not present in the typical kitten food; therefore, you should be cautious.
+Some contaminants present in tuna are not present in the typical kitten food; therefore, you should be cautious.

-Even though you will be giving your kitten tuna in small quantities and a few times, you should be cautious about how your kitten reacts.
+Even when giving your kitten tuna occasionally, you should be cautious about how it reacts.

-However small the tuna is, it may cause your kitten to have an upset stomach.
+Regardless of the portion, it may cause your kitten to have an upset stomach.

 There are also solutions to wean off your kitten from eating tuna.
-You could be using tuna water, whereby you pour it on your kitten’s normal food to motivate it to eat.
+You could be using tuna water, whereby you pour it on your kitten’s typical food to motivate it to eat.

-As days go, reduce the quantity of tuna water you are using to feed your kitten, and it will eventually reduce the urge to eat tuna.
+Gradually reduce the quantity of tuna water you are using to feed your kitten, and it will eventually stop the urge to eat tuna.